Jennie Moss, Founder & Managing Director, RETHINK EVENTS, UK

 – How are retailers setting up to work with brands, big or small, and test concepts more efficiently?

-Geoff Bryant, VP R&D, QUORN FOODS
+Geoff Bryant, VP R&D, QUORN FOODS, UK

 – How are we accelerating the adoption of personalised nutrition and moving towards a world where it is a fundamental part of health and diet?

 – Which diagnostic technologies are best at identifying individual dietary requirements, and how is this information being translated into products and services?